Revivalist-Dev/rev-lorecard/server/docs/design.md

     *   `GET /projects/{project_id}/sources`: List all sources for a project.
     *   `POST /projects/{project_id}/sources`: Add a new source to a project.
     *   `GET /projects/{project_id}/sources/hierarchy`: Get the parent-child relationships between sources for a project.
+    *   `POST /projects/{project_id}/sources/test-selectors`: Tests a set of CSS selectors against a given URL to provide a real-time preview of the links that would be extracted, without saving any data.
     *   `PATCH /projects/{project_id}/sources/{source_id}`: Update a source.
     *   `DELETE /projects/{project_id}/sources/{source_id}`: Delete a source.
     *   `POST /projects/{project_id}/sources/delete-bulk`: Delete multiple sources in one request.